 For our final project, students are presented with a mock crime scene and must use their newly acquired forensic skills to solve the case.
 It is really fun!
 We collect evidence look for fingerprints and other organic clues, take photographs, study the location and disposition of evidence, and interview suspects.
 Writing students often collaborate with this class and will create the back story for the crime, and other students will pose as victims and suspects.
 It is expected to be one of the most fun parts of the entire program.

 Class discussions include crime scene analysis, case studies of crime scenes, proper investigation techniques, and the history of forensic science.
 We have had lively discussions about facts and fallacies revolving around major cases in the media and on TV.
 We study and analyze the factors of science in prosecution.
 The forensic science summer camp culminates with a class investigation of mock crime scenes – collecting evidence, lifting prints, photographing and sketching the scene, and interviewing suspects to solve the crime.
 In the past other students have served as criminals, victims, judge and jury.

-Katie Malewich has an academic background in Criminal Justice.
-She received her B.S. in Criminal Justice from St. John’s University her M.A. in Criminal Justice from John Jay College of Criminal Justice, and she hopes to one day became a police officer.
-Having previously worked at a forensic science summer camp, she knows the value of summer learning, and she is excited to join the Centenary Summer Scholars Team.
-Outside of criminal justice she enjoys running, reading and knitting.
+Tuesday James has an academic background in Criminal Justice.
+Tuesday attended John Jay College of Criminal Justice, and she hopes to one day became a police officer.
+Having previously worked at CSS and other forensic science summer camps, she knows the value of summer learning, and she is excited to join us again this summer!